marka2g/marka2g/README.md

 👋 Heyo 👋

 Thanks for popping in.
 My name is Mark Sadegi and I'm thankful everyday to be able to earn a living from programming!
 Below are some public repos that I occasionally improve and often refer to when I want to reference a concept.
-Also, a link to my portfolio and sample writings are listed.
+Also, a link to my portfolio and sample writings are listed too.

 ## Notable Pubic Repos
 1. [Bike Shop](https://github.com/marka2g/bike_shop): A demo e-commerce app with a basic example of how to build a shopping cart with [GenServer](https://hexdocs.pm/elixir/GenServer.html).